 If you find yourself in Barcelona, one of the starting points of any exploration must be Barrio Gòtico.
 From human-castling building in Plaça Jaume to the history-steeped backstreets around the La Seu cathedral and the laid-back, arty bars and cafes of its squares, Barrio Gòtico is a place to combine time travel with carefree hedonism.

 The Barri Gotic is a part of the Ciutat Vella (old town), along with La Ribera, La Raval, and Barceloneta.

-Walking down Las Ramblas from Placa Catalunya, the Barri Gotic, or Gothic Quarter, is on your left-hand side.
+Walking down Las Ramblas from Placa Catalunya to the Columbus monument, the Barri Gotic, or Gothic Quarter, is on your left-hand side.

 What is in the Barri Gotic?

 The main sights in the Barri Gotic are the cathedral and Placa Reail.